 By the end of Chapter 8, the continents had reached roughly their present-day configuration.
 There were a few key differences.
-Africa was completely isolated from other continents between 100 and 40 million years ago.
-1 40 – 20 million years ago, Africa slowly coalesced with Eurasia.
-2 A permanent juncture was formed at the Arabian Peninsula.
-Depending on land and sea levels, which fluctuated drastically, there was sometimes a land bridge at the Strait of Gibraltar.
+20 – 40 million years ago, Africa slowly coalesced with Eurasia, forming a permanent juncture at the Arabian Peninsula.
+2 Depending on land and sea levels, which fluctuated drastically, there was sometimes a land bridge at the Strait of Gibraltar.
 Even the Mediterranean Sea dried out at least twice.
 3 Fluctuating sea levels also caused intermittent contact between North America and Europe and / or Siberia.

 South America was isolated for tens of millions of years.
-It separated from Antarctica some time during the Oligocene Epoch.
-Since that time, a very cold circumpolar current has flowed from west to east around the Antarctic.
-There was once a parallel current between North and South America.
+It separated from Antarctica late in the Paleogene Period.
+Since that time, a cold circumpolar current has flowed from west to east around the Antarctic.
+There was once a warm parallel current between North and South America.
 South America’s northward drift closed that gap.
-Approximately ten million years ago, North and South America joined up at the Isthmus of Panama.
-The isthmus was formed gradually by the very forces of plate collision; it was not a lucky strike between two narrow necks of land.
+The Isthmus of Panama was formed gradually by the forces of plate collision; it was not a lucky strike between two narrow necks of land.
 4 By three million years ago, the land bridge was complete.
-5 That tiny isthmus had a big effect on ocean currents.
-The rich waters of the equatorial Pacific were no longer transported to the mid-Atlantic.
-On the Atlantic side, the warm tropical waters of the Caribbean Sea were redirected northward along the coastline of North America.
+5 That tiny isthmus had huge ecological and climatic effects.
+It joined the terrestrial life of two continents while cleaving marine life into two oceans.
+It redirected the warm tropical waters of the Caribbean Sea northward along the coastline of North America.
 This Gulf Stream brought warmer, moister air to northern Europe, making that region unusually warm for its latitude (consider that London, England is at the same latitude as Calgary, Canada).
 The Gulf Stream water and air is carried all the way to the North Pole, where the humidity precipitates and contributes to the northern ice cap.

 Earth entered a significant cooldown period 15 million years ago.
-Carbon dioxide levels fell, 6 perhaps contributed by weathering of carbon-absorbing rock in the Himalayas.
-7 The north and south poles both acquired their permanent ice caps during the Miocene, aided by the moist Gulf Stream to the north and the cold polar current to the south.
+Carbon dioxide levels fell, 7 perhaps contributed by weathering of carbon-absorbing rock in the Himalayas.
+8 The north and south poles both acquired their permanent ice caps during the Neogene, aided by the moist Gulf Stream to the north and the cold polar current to the south.
 By reflecting the sun’s heat, ice caps themselves contributed to further cooling.
 A cooler Earth is a more seasonal Earth, more prone to snow and ice each winter.

 B. Modern Ecosystems

-The general trend over the last ten million years has been a cooler, drier Earth with a more diverse range of ecosystems.
+The general trend over the last few ten-million years has been a cooler, drier Earth with a more diverse range of ecosystems.
 Plate tectonics produced major new mountain ranges on virtually every continent – the Rockies, the Andes, the Alps and Himalayas – which cast rain shadows to the inland side.
 The mountains themselves provided a greater range of high-altitude habitats.
 As the Earth cooled overall, jungles receded closer to the equator, thus becoming truly the “tropical” forests as we know them today.
-1 This had great bearing on our ancestors, who occupied the dense forests of the Oligocene and Miocene.
+1 This had great bearing on our ancestors, who occupied the dense forests of the Paleogene and Neogene.

 In temperate latitudes, rain forests were replaced by woodlands and grasslands.
 In everyday speech, we use terms like “forest” and “woodlands” loosely and interchangeably.
 To an ecologist, a forest is what we would call a jungle, a densely populated range of evergreen trees.
 There is an overarching canopy of broad leaves over most of the forest, with shorter trees underneath.
 Forests are humid, shady, and rich in fruit and invertebrates.
 Woodlands are less dense and have only one layer of trees, which often lose leaves in the fall.
 A woodland floor is sunnier than a forest and more likely to support bushes and grass.

 In plains with insufficient rainfall to support many trees, grasses dominate the landscape, punctuated by occasional groves of trees or bushes.
-The Miocene Epoch is characterized by the spread of grasslands and savannas, the boundaries between woodlands and grasslands.
+The Neogene Period is characterized by the spread of grasslands and savannas, the boundaries between woodlands and grasslands.
 Grasslands helped accelerate global cooling by absorbing more greenhouse gases and emitting less water vapor than forests.
-8
+9

 As the density of trees decreases, so does the density and diversity of animal life.
 Woods and grasslands offer a much less luscious menu than forests.
 The herbivores that thrive in grasslands have adapted to eating nutrient-poor grasses, seeds, and even bark.
-The Oligocene and Miocene saw a radiation of grazing hoofed animals such as camels, horses, and hippos.
-9 Hoofed animals were highly successful worldwide and largely displaced the marsupials.
+The Paleogene and Neogene periods saw a radiation of grazing hoofed mammals such as camels, horses, and hippos.
+10 Hoofed animals were highly successful.
+They largely displaced more primitive mammals such as marsupials.
 The main exception was Australia, the most isolated continent.
 Hoofed animals were unable to reach Australia, so marsupials like kangaroos and wombats remained the dominant mammals.
 11 Elephants and sloths are other large herbivores that first appeared in late Paleogene grasslands.

-As for carnivores, the Oligocene Epoch saw the rise of dogs, cats, and bears.
-11 An older form of carnivores, the now-extinct creodonts, also survived into the Miocene.
+As for carnivores, the Paleogene Period saw the rise of dogs, cats, and bears.
+12 An older form of carnivores, the now-extinct creodonts, also survived into the Neogene.
 The grasslands environment produced a literal arms “race” between herbivores and carnivores.
 With open space and little cover, running became a vital survival skill.
 Today’s antelope and cheetahs, which can run as fast as cars, are the result of tens of millions of years of chase on the African plains.
 Our primate ancestors were preyed upon by large cats and creodonts as well as snakes and birds of prey.
-12
+13

 Marine life also experienced sea changes in this time scale.
-The most important new marine ecosystem of the Miocene was the kelp forest, which thrived in shallow seas.
-14 Whales and marine birds were at their most diverse during the Miocene.
+The most important new marine ecosystem was the kelp forest, which thrived in shallow seas.
+14 Whales and marine birds were at their most diverse during the Neogene.
 Newly evolved sea animals included seals, otters, and penguins.

 - Thom Holmes, The Age of Mammals: The Oligocene and Miocene Epochs (Chelsea House Publishers: New York City, 2009), Ch.
 4. ↩